juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 Ext4 v1 has 32-Bit header since the Linux 10.04 era, but...
 Ext4 v2 has 64-Bit header since Linux 20.04 era, maybe early Linux 16.04 18.04, dont know exacty when the change was made.

+Gnomne Disks say Ext4 is v1,00
+but that cannot be possible.

 The problem:
 Not compatible,
 Has the same Name.